suit-wg/suit-report/draft-ietf-suit-report.md

 developer needs to know which was selected when the command executed.

 suit-record-properties contains any measured properties that led to the command failure.
 For example, this could be the actual value of a SUIT\_Digest or class identifier.
-This is encoded in a SUIT\_Parameters block as defined in {{Section 8.4.8 of I-D.ietf-suit-manifest}}.
+This is encoded as a map whose entries are drawn from the $$SUIT\_Parameters group defined in
+{{Section 8.4.8 of I-D.ietf-suit-manifest}}.

 # The SUIT\_Report {#suit-report}